One Flew Over the Cuckoo's Nest (film): Plot

-McMurphy sneaks Candy and her friend Rose into the ward, each bringing bottles of alcohol for the party, and bribes the night orderly Turkle to allow the party.
+McMurphy sneaks Candy and her friend Rose into the ward, each bringing bottles of alcohol for the party, and he bribes the night orderly, Turkle, to allow it.
 McMurphy and Chief prepare to escape, inviting Billy to come with them.
-Billy refuses but asks for a "date" with Candy; McMurphy arranges for him to spend a night with her.
+Billy refuses, but asks for a "date" with Candy; McMurphy arranges for him to spend a night with her.
 McMurphy and the others get drunk, and McMurphy falls asleep instead of escaping with Chief.

 Ratched arrives in the morning to find the ward in disarray; most patients have passed out.
 She discovers Billy and Candy in bed together and aims to embarrass Billy in front of everyone.
 Billy manages to overcome his stutter and stands up to Ratched.
-When she threatens to tell his mother, Billy cracks under the pressure and reverts to stuttering, before Ratched orders he be locked in a separate room as punishment.
+When she threatens to tell his mother, Billy cracks under the pressure and reverts to stuttering, and Ratched orders him locked in a separate room as punishment.
 McMurphy punches an orderly when trying to escape out of a window with Chief, causing the other orderlies to intervene.
 Locked up alone, Billy kills himself by slitting his throat with a broken glass, causing a huge commotion.
 Ratched tries to control the situation by calling for the day's routine to continue as usual, but her nonchalant reaction enrages McMurphy, who begins strangling her.
 The orderlies violently subdue McMurphy, saving Ratched's life.

-Sometime later, Ratched is wearing a neck brace and speaking weakly although still sternly, and Harding leads the now unsuspended card-playing.
+Sometime later, Ratched is wearing a neck brace and speaking weakly, although still sternly, and Harding leads the now unsuspended card-playing.
 McMurphy is nowhere to be found, leading to a rumor that he has escaped.
 Later that night, Chief sees McMurphy being returned to his bed.
 He is initially elated that McMurphy had kept his promise not to escape without him, until discovering that McMurphy has been lobotomized.
 After tearfully embracing McMurphy, Chief smothers him to death with a pillow.
-He then rips the hydrotherapy fountain off its base and throws it through the window as McMurphy had earlier attempted.
+He then rips the hydrotherapy fountain off its base and throws it through the window, as McMurphy had earlier attempted.
 Chief escapes, with Taber and the other inmates awakening to cheer him on as he runs into the surrounding countryside.